Atlanta Falcons owner Arthur Blank, who turned 73 last September, announced he is battling prostate cancer.

 "In December, I was diagnosed with a treatable form of prostate cancer," he said.
 "Over the last several weeks, Angie and I have visited a number of expert doctors and hospitals across the country to identify the best treatment options for me.
 I have chosen an aggressive approach that will include surgery, and the overall prognosis is good.
 I'm looking forward to getting this behind me and continuing a very active lifestyle, my upcoming wedding, as well as continued active involvement in our businesses and philanthropic efforts for years to come.''

-Veteran wide receiver Roddy White was taken off guard by the news but was pleased to learn of Blank's positive outlook.
+Veteran wide receiver Roddy White was caught off guard by the news but was pleased to learn of Blank's positive outlook.

-Blank purchased the Falcons in 2002.
+Blank bought the Falcons in 2002.
 He and the organization are in the process of building the $1.4 billion Mercedes-Benz Stadium, set to open in the summer of 2017.